Rangaswamy Srinivasan: Career

 In 1983, ophthalmic surgeon Stephen Trokel approached Srinivasan about the possibility of using APD for surgery of the cornea.
 The collaboration of Srinivasan, Trokel, and Bodil Braren led to development of LASIK eye surgery, a technique for reshaping the cornea to correct visual issues such as myopia, hyperopia and astigmatism.
 In 1995, a commercial system for laser refractive surgery was approved by the U.S. Food and Drug Administration.

 Srinivasan has published over 130 scientific papers and holds at least 22 US patents.
 A patent application filed by Stephen Trokel in 1992, claiming a LASIK surgery technique as his sole invention, was declared invalid in 2000 by an International Trade Commission ruling that found that Srinivasan should have been included as a co-author.

 In 1990, Srinivasan formed a consulting company, UVTech Associates.

 Awards

 In 1997, Srinivasan was awarded the American Chemical Society's Award for Creative Invention, and the ACS North East Section's Esselen Medal.

 In 1998, Srinivasan was awarded the Max Delbruck Prize in Biological Physics by the American Physical Society.

 In 1999, he was elected a member of the National Academy of Engineering.

 In 2002, he was inducted into the US National Inventors Hall of Fame.

 In 2004, he received the Prize for Industrial Applications of Physics from the American Institute of Physics.
+The same year, he, with Wynne and Blum, received the Optical Society's R. W. Wood Prize, "for their discovery of pulsed ultraviolet laser surgery, wherein laser light cuts and etches biological tissue by photoablation with minimal collateral damage, leading to healing without significant scarring."